sartajsw/ARwrite/README.md

 # ARwrite
 Air writing using object based motion following and Image Processing

-More details can be seen in the Presentation.
+Details can be seen in the Presentation.
+This is the partial project.
+The full implementation is in the Raspberry Pi.